 Extra Curricular Activities

-We enrich our curriculum with a range of additional activities: visits the theatre, museums and a variety of locations of historical and local interest.
+We enrich our curriculum with a range of additional activities: visits to the theatre, museums and a variety of locations of historical and local interest.

 Opportunities to work with other schools with visiting authors, performers and musicians, are regular.